Last Updated on

 Barcelona Beaches – Costa Barcelona

-For a longer cycle you can push on to the seaside town of Badalona just outside of Barcelona, or head back into the city via the bike lanes of lower Av.
+If you have 3 or 4 days in Barcelona, try a longer cycle.
+For a lovely day trip, you can push on to the seaside town of Badalona just outside of Barcelona, or head back into the city via the bike lanes of lower Av.
 Diagonal toward Glòries.

 Vies Verdes – Costa Brava

 Barcelona is overflowing with tourism, but so many people seem to overlook the rest of the region – even nearby Girona, which is just as beautiful (if not more so) and a gorgeous city to explore.
 It’s also within cycling distance of the coast via one of Catalonia’s Vies Verdes, or Green Ways, disused railway tracks which have been converted into paved cycling routes.
 The Girona Green Way starts in the foothills of the Pyrenees, following the old Olot-Girona railway, and connects in Girona to what used to be the Carrilet, a narrow-gauge railway which ran all the way to the coast.

 You can cycle from the mountains to the beach along the full Green Way, a 125km route, or, for the easier option, you can cycle the 39.7km Carrilet route from Girona to Sant Feliu des Guíxols (or half that if you start in Llogostera).
 It’s a packed granite sand track that’s downhill almost all the way, with clear Vies Verdes signs and services along the way.